mkimbo/amber-alerts/README.md

 ## Features (Work In Progress)

-1. **Posting Alerts:** Logged in users can post missing person alerts including the person's name, age, gender, and last seen location.
+1. **Posting Alerts:** Logged in users can send out missing person alerts to all nearby users.
 2. **Report Sightings:** Logged in users can report when they see a missing person whose alert has ben broadcasted through the platform.
 3. **Viewing Alerts:** Anyone can view the alerts posted on the app.
 They can filter the alerts based on location and date.
 4. **Contacting Alert Poster:** If a user has any information about the missing person, they can contact the person who posted the alert through the app.